Darpa SubT Challenge 2018-2021

 Complex underground settings present significant challenges for military and civilian first responders.
 The hazards vary drastically across domains that can degrade or change over time and are often too high-risk for personnel to enter.

 Teams from around the world were invited to propose novel methods for tackling these time-critical scenarios through unknown courses in mapping subsurface networks and unpredictable conditions.

-Teams will develop and demonstrate physical systems to operate in live competitions on physical, representative subterranean courses, and focus on advancing and evaluating novel physical solutions in realistic field environments.
+Teams develop and demonstrate physical systems to operate in live competitions on physical, representative subterranean courses, and focus on advancing and evaluating novel physical solutions in realistic field environments.

-Teams will compete in three circuit events that will explore the difficulties of operating in underground environments: tunnel systems, urban underground and cave networks.
+Teams compete in three circuit events that will explore the difficulties of operating in underground environments: tunnel systems, urban underground and cave networks.

 We will create 3D maps of underground environments through LiDAR (Light Detection and Ranging) scanners mounted on legged robots as well as unmanned aerial vehicles which can fly in GPS-denied environments without a human controller.